clap-rs/clap/README.md

 }
 ```

 This final method shows how you can use a YAML file to build your CLI and keep your Rust source tidy.
-First, create the `cli.yml` file to hold your CLI options, but it could be called anything we like (we'll use the same both examples above to keep it functionally equivilant):
+First, create the `cli.yml` file to hold your CLI options, but it could be called anything we like (we'll use the same both examples above to keep it functionally equivalent):

 ```yaml
 name: myapp